timmayo/Classes/WorkshopPLUS-Power-Platform-for-Administrators/readme.md

-# WorkshopPLUS: Power Platform Copilot Studio
+# WorkshopPLUS: Power Platform for Administrators
 more to come